jy3524/ACC_Homework_Repo/week12/README.md

 ### Final Concept

 ##### I am planning to build a virtual environment using three.js.
 In the environment, users can interact with other objects in the scene (raycasting).
 Objects will consist of mesh or imported gltf assets (gsap to animate assets).
 I am going to use the first-person camera so it gives a Web VR type of experience.
+Below are inspired images.

 ![image0](./assets/image0.jpg)
 ![image1](./assets/image1.png)